Champaign Aviation Museum: Aircraft

 The museum's collection consists of primarily vintage military aircraft, but also includes several civilian aircraft.

 Exhibits

-In 2010 the museum began displaying an exhibit in their main hangar on Women Airforce Service Pilots (WASPs) and how they helped with the war effort.
+In 2010 the museum began displaying an exhibit in their main hangar on Women Airforce Service Pilots (WASP) and how they helped with the war effort.
+In 2021 the museum received a grant from the National Aviation Heritage Area, and in 2022 from the Ohio History Connection to update their WASP exhibit with interactive kiosks and a video display.

 In 2019 a 1941 Crosley convertible was donated to the museum and is on display in the museum's lobby.

-The museum received a grant from the Ohio History Connection to complete a display about WASPs in 2022.
+In 2024 the museum updated their interpretation to focus on both the home front and the war front experiences of the 1940s in partnership with America 250-Ohio.
+Visitors are invited to choose their own path.